• Home

 Do you have the resources?

 Before joining our waitlist and paying the deposit, we encourage you to think about the long-term financial and time commitment required to home a Cobberdog.
 This includes training, grooming, nutrition and health care.
-Cobberdogs love humans so it is important that their owners are present with their dog for much of the week.
+Please see our Information pages for more on this.

 Upcoming litters